eflows4hpc/documentation/doc/source/Sections/02_Programming_Interfaces/Software_Description.rst

 Configuration File
 ------------------

-A configuration file must have two mandatory keys; `type` and `properties`. `Type` is needed to specify exactly what type of the program user wants to execute (e.g: "mpi", "binary").
+A configuration file must have two mandatory keys; `type` and `properties`.
+'Type' is needed to specify exactly what type of the program user wants to execute (e.g: "mpi", "binary").
 And the `properties` will contain the invocation parameters such as binary path, number of processes, etc.

 Examples
 --------